 Our training includes novice to advanced levels, both scheduled events and custom training for groups, online and in-person.

 We teach people who’ve never used supercomputing tools how to get up and running.
 Some people who take our courses have never worked with the command line.
-We teach a two-day R&D computing bootcamp using either Unix or R. We also offer a four-day school in parallel computing every spring.
+We teach a two-day R&D computing bootcamp using either Python or R. We also offer a four-day school in parallel computing every spring.